 Located in downtown Washington, D.C., students are steps away from learning and employment opportunities at nationally renowned hospitals, clinics and school systems.

 “The academic program is beyond compare.
 The most valuable part of the program, however, is the practical experience graduate students gain at the GW Speech and Hearing Center.
 Therapy at the center is highly sought after, and there are very few graduate clinics of its caliber.
 Upon graduation, I felt well prepared to work in a hospital/rehab setting.”

-The Department of Speech and Hearing Sciences began in the early 1940s with an emphasis on enhancing the speech performance of GW students, an emphasis that remains today in our undergraduate program.
+The Department of Speech, Language and Hearing Sciences was founded in the early 1940s with an emphasis on enhancing the speech performance of GW students, an emphasis that continues today.
 Soon after its creation, the department became involved in assisting students with speech disorders and educating professionals who wished to serve persons with communication disorders.
 These efforts led to the establishment of the GW Speech and Hearing Center in 1946.

 Goals and Objectives

 - Coordination of academics and clinical experience in MA program

 - Optimized MA program size